vvvv666/greenfield-docs/src/guide/concept/programmability.md

 # Cross-Chain Programmability

-The real power of the Greenfield ecosystem lies in that the platform is not only designed to store the data, but also to support the creation of value based on the data assets and its related economy.
+The real power of the Greenfield ecosystem lies in its platform designed not only to store the data, but also to support the creation of value based on the data assets and its related economy.

 The asset traits of the data are firstly established on the permissions, e.g. the permission to read the data.
 When